open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/acquisition_context_sequence.rst

 Acquisition Context Sequence (0040,0555)
 ========================================

-During an orthodontic treatment, it is common for the provider to keep track of treatment progress by regularly collecting records (such as photographs or intra-oral surface scans) [provide reference].
-It is therefore useful to identify when, relative to an orthodontic treatment, the records were taken.

 Below is a list of the types of progresses used by the orthodontic domain and how to properly encode them in a DICOM object.